Groups acting on trees with Tits' independence property (P)

-This theorem suggests an interesting preorder on $\ms{S}$: say that $G_1 \prec_{OK} G_2$ if there is an open subgroup $O$ of $G_2$ and a compact normal subgroup $K$ of $O$ such that $O/K \cong G_1$.
-The corollary shows that $\prec_{OK}$ is a directed preorder on $\ms{S}$, that is, any finite subset has an upper bound, and moreover, within $\ms{S}$, the groups admitting faithful $\propP{}$-closed actions on trees are cofinal.
+Theorem~\ref{thm:combination_simple} suggests an interesting preorder on $\ms{S}$: say that $G_1 \prec_{OK} G_2$ if there is an open subgroup $O$ of $G_2$ and a compact normal subgroup $K$ of $O$ such that $O/K \cong G_1$.
+The theorem shows that $\prec_{OK}$ is a directed preorder on $\ms{S}$, that is, any finite subset has an upper bound, and moreover, within $\ms{S}$, the groups admitting faithful $\propP{}$-closed actions on trees are cofinal.
 On the other hand, every element of $\ms{S}$ is `close to the bottom' in the following sense: given $G \in \ms{S}$, there are only $\aleph_0$ compactly generated open subgroups, each of which has at most finitely many quotients in $\ms{S}$, so for each $G \in \ms{S}$ there are at most $\aleph_0$ different isomorphism types of $H \in \ms{S}$ such that $H \prec_{OK} G$.
-On the other hand, by \cite{SmithDuke}, $\ms{S}$ as a whole has $2^{\aleph_0}$ isomorphism classes.
+At the same time, by \cite{SmithDuke}, $\ms{S}$ as a whole has $2^{\aleph_0}$ isomorphism classes.
 In particular, writing $\ms{S}/OK$ for the poset generated by $\prec_{OK}$, it follows that $\ms{S}/OK$ has infinite ascending chains.
 We are naturally led to a `well-foundedness' question:

 \begin{que} Does $\ms{S}/OK$ have infinite descending chains?
 That is, does there exist a sequence $G_0,G_1,\dots$ in $\ms{S}$ such that $G_{i+1} \prec_{OK} G_i$ but $G_i \not\prec_{OK} G_{i+1}$ for all $i$? \end{que}